mishoo/UglifyJS/README.md

 In browser
 ===

-In developing more comfortable to compile the code directly in your browser, for this add `browser-cola.js` to `your.html` code:
+In developing is more comfortable to compile the code directly in your browser, for this add `browser-cola.js` to `your.html` code:

 	<script src="path/to/browser-cola.js"></script>